cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

 How to upgrade
 --------------

-If you are running Bitcoin Core or an older version of Omni Core, shut it down.
+If you are running Bitcoin Core or an older version of ZURBank, shut it down.
 Wait until it has completely shut down, then copy the new version of `zurbankd`, `zurbank-cli` and `zurbank-qt`.
 On Microsoft Windows the setup routine can be used to automate these steps.

-During the first startup historical Omni transactions are reprocessed and Omni Core will not be usable for approximately 15 minutes up to two hours.
+During the first startup historical Omni transactions are reprocessed and ZURBank will not be usable for approximately 15 minutes up to two hours.
 The progress of the initial scan is reported on the console, the GUI and written to the `debug.log`.
 The scan may be interrupted, but can not be resumed, and then needs to start from the beginning.

 Downgrading
 -----------

-Downgrading to an Omni Core version prior to 0.3.0 is generally not supported as older versions will not provide accurate information due to the changes in consensus rules.
+Downgrading to an ZURBank version prior to 0.3.0 is generally not supported as older versions will not provide accurate information due to the changes in consensus rules.

 Compatibility with Bitcoin Core
 -------------------------------

-Omni Core is based on Bitcoin Core 0.13.2 and can be used as replacement for Bitcoin Core.
-Switching between Omni Core and Bitcoin Core may be supported.
+ZURBank is based on Bitcoin Core 0.13.2 and can be used as replacement for Bitcoin Core.
+Switching between ZURBank and Bitcoin Core may be supported.

-Upgrading to a higher Bitcoin Core version is generally supported, but when downgrading from Bitcoin Core 0.15, Omni Core needs to be started with `-reindex-chainstate` flag, to rebuild the chainstate data structures in a compatible format.
+Upgrading to a higher Bitcoin Core version is generally supported, but when downgrading from Bitcoin Core 0.15, ZURBank needs to be started with `-reindex-chainstate` flag, to rebuild the chainstate data structures in a compatible format.

 Downgrading to a Bitcoin Core version prior to 0.12 may not be supported due to the obfuscation of the blockchain database.
-In this case the database also needs to be rebuilt by starting Omni Core with `-reindex-chainstate` flag.
+In this case the database also needs to be rebuilt by starting ZURBank with `-reindex-chainstate` flag.

 Downgrading to a Bitcoin Core version prior to 0.10 is not supported due to the new headers-first synchronization.